miklevin/MikeLev.in/_posts/2024-10-05-ollama-websocket-chat.md

 layout: post
 ---

+## A Look Back At My Web Development Experimentation History

 Okay, now some of the headiest web programming I've ever done.
 Now I've done all sorts of experimential data streaming over the years, back to when you had to cobble together your own ajax streaming.
 HitTail from 2006 used the Rico JavaScript framework.
 It's no longer supported, because it's no longer needed due mostly to WebSockets, server-side events (sse) and related push technology, bringing efficiency to pooling.

+## The Futility of Continuous Connection Maintenance Efforts

 Pooling for those who had to work this way was setting a time-delay for something to ping out a request for a clockwork response; a busy-loop, in other